idanto/express-node-metrics/README.md

    }
 }
 ```

 ### express_node_metrics.metrics.addApiData(info)

-Aggregate date using the `info` object in four different sections:
+Aggregate date using the `info` object in four different sections under `apiMetrics`:
 1. *global* - all the northbound API response times aggregated in one place.
 2. *statuses* - The northbound API response time aggregate by http statuses (`info.status` - implemented in the middleware using `res.statusCode`);
 3. *methods* - The northbound API response time aggregate by http methods (`info.method` - implemented in the middleware using `req.method`)
-4. *endpoints* - The northbound API response time aggregate by http statuses (`info.route` - implemented in the middleware using `req.baseUrl + req.route.path`)
+4. *endpoints* - The northbound API response time aggregate by route (`info.route` - implemented in the middleware using `req.baseUrl + req.route.path`)

 each and every one of the sections is [Timer metric] (https://www.npmjs.com/package/measured#timers)

+And additionally aggregate the northbound API response time as `endpoints metrics` in two different sections under `endpoints`:
+1. <route&gt;.<method&gt;.<status code&gt; - The northbound API response time aggregate by route, method and status code
+2. <route&gt;.<method&gt; - last response time for this endpoint

 #### Arguments